Chronological Table

 July: the Variations on an Old Dutch Folk Song (Herr, sieh die Not) op.
 31 are published by Tischer & Jagenberg.
 Cathedral organist Bernhard Irrgang (1869–1916) performs the composition in the Berlin Cathedral; afterwards he reports the statement of the lady of the court Claire von Gersdorff “that the Emperor would certainly like it very much” (because of the Dutch “Trutzlied”).
 Tischer then advertises the Variations as “war music”.

-Regardless of this, Charles-Marie Widor and Marco Enrico Bossi praise the work.
+Regardless of this, Charles-Marie Widor (who receives it belatedly) and Marco Enrico Bossi praise the work.
 It does not reach Albert Schweitzer, who is interned in Lambarene; Bunk plays the Variations for him in St. Reinoldi in 1928.

 Composition of the Legend in F minor for organ and brass quartet op.
 55a during the Christmas holidays